Tutorial: Azure Active Directory single sign-on (SSO) integration with CyberArk SAML Authentication

 - In the Users and groups dialog, select B.Simon from the Users list, then click the Select button at the bottom of the screen.

 - If you are expecting a role to be assigned to the users, you can select it from the Select a role dropdown.
 If no role has been set up for this app, you see "Default Access" role selected.

 - In the Add Assignment dialog, click the Assign button.

 To configure single sign-on on CyberArk SAML Authentication side, you need to send the downloaded Certificate (Base64) and appropriate copied URLs from Azure portal to CyberArk SAML Authentication support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 Create CyberArk SAML Authentication test user

-When you select the CyberArk SAML Authentication tile in the Access Panel, you should be automatically signed in to the CyberArk SAML Authentication for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the CyberArk SAML Authentication tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the CyberArk SAML Authentication for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.